cennznet/api.js/docs/cennznet/extrinsics.md

   This essentially frees up that balance to be used by the stash account to do whatever it wants.

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
+And, it can be only called when [`EraElectionStatus`] is `Closed`.

+  Emits `Withdrawn`.

   See also [`Call::unbond`].